Why SMART Goals Work Better Than Regular Goals

 - A stronger sense of control

-- Reduced anxiety around what to do next
+- Less anxiety about what to do next

 - Greater confidence through visible progress